physion/policy.ovation.io/docs/policies/key_definitions.md

 * *Trigger Event*: Activities that may be indicative of a security breach that require further investigation (See Appendix).

 * *Restricted Area*: Those areas of the building(s) where protected health information and/or sensitive organizational information is stored, utilized, or accessible at any time.

-* *Role*: The category or class of person or persons doing a type of job, defined by a set of similar or identical responsibilities.

 * *Precursor*: A sign that an Incident may occur in the future.
 Examples of precursors include:
 	* Suspicious network and host-based IDS events/attacks;